 Please note that the Cataract Surgery prices listed on FlyMedi are the average price for Cataract Surgery procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for Cataract Surgery procedures.
 To receive a personalized Cataract Surgery quote, please click HERE.

 Cataract surgery is a very common procedure used to treat cataract condition, which refers to the clouding of the natural lens of the eye, often leading to a decrease in the patient's vision.
 Cataract, which can affect one eye or both, usually develops slowly, over a long period of time.
 Cataract symptoms include one or more of the following:

 ● Trouble seeing at night

-Patients suffering from cataract usually have trouble reading, driving and recognizing faces.
-The condition is also linked to depression and an increase risk of accidents such as falling.
-Cataract currently causes 50% of the world’s blindness.
+Patients suffering from cataract have a problem, especially with reading, driving, and recognizing faces.
+Although most cataracts are related to aging, the condition is also linked to depression and an increased risk of accidents such as falling.
+By age 80, more than half of all Americans have a cataract or have had cataract surgery, and cataract currently causes 50% of the world’s blindness.